Do you want learn how to become a freelance illustrator?

-Like I was saying a few weeks ago in a previous blog post, this year I’m going to be sharing one blog post a month on freelance illustration, becoming an freelance illustrator, and general tips and tricks on the world of illustration.
+Like I was saying a few weeks ago in a previous blog post, this year I’m committed to sharing articles on my blog to help you with creativity, illustration, to freelance tips and tricks.

 If you’re not familiar with my illustration portfolio, I specialise in publishing, advertising to editorial illustration, and I’m an illustrator for hire.
 Do check out my work and see what you think, I’ll love to hear from you!

 Anyway let’s kick things off with tip number 1!

 Marketing Is Your Best Friend If You Are To Become A Successful Freelance Illustrator

 You need to market yourself correctly to become a successful freelance illustrator.
 My University tutor told me that freelance illustrators spend the majority of their working week drumming up business, marketing and networking, than actually illustrating itself.

 I thought this was a load of nonsense, but I’m now eating my own words.
 I have to admit that they’re right!
 This might disappoint you, but this is the reality of freelancing in general.

 In order for you to consistently secure illustration commissions, you need to get yourself out there.
 Expose yourself everywhere – start up a blog, create a portfolio on Behance, join Twitter, and send offline marketing material for instance.
 This is just the tip of the iceberg to market yourself, but the more you do of it, the better (quality over quantity of course).